 Getting lost in winter months could have far graver consequences than in summer, so bring a backup navigation system to be on the safe side.
 If your backup’s a GPS device, bring extra batteries and store these and the device close to your body—cold temps can sap battery juice quickly.

-Finally, a few other winter hiking gear add-ons that could turn out be worth their weight in gold include a pack liner or cover to keep your gear dry, electric or chemical hand warmers to keep your paws in working order, and a lightweight stove to make yourself a restorative brew when your thermal flask runs empty.
+Finally, a few other winter hiking gear add-ons that could turn out to be worth their weight in gold include a pack liner or cover to keep your gear dry, electric or chemical hand warmers to keep your paws in working order, and a lightweight stove to make yourself a restorative brew when your thermal flask runs empty.

 Maintain a Positive Attitude!

-Not only do you get to go home feeling a whole lot more badass than you did when setting off, you’ll also have truly taken a genuinely less-traveled path and, no doubt, racked up a handful of truly unforgettable memories along the way.
+Not only do you get to go home feeling a whole lot more badass than you did when setting off, but you’ll also have truly taken a genuinely less-traveled path and, no doubt, racked up a handful of truly unforgettable memories along the way.

 By following the above tips, moreover, you’ll be able to continue doing so safely, comfortably, and with greater confidence in your ability to deal with whatever the winter weather gods might choose to throw your way.